Call for 2019 Applications

 The Commonwealth Scholarship and Fellowship Plan (CSFP) is an international programme under which member governments offer scholarships and fellowships to citizens of other Commonwealth countries.
 The CSFP was established at the first Commonwealth education conference in 1959, and over 26,000 individuals have benefited.

-The Commonwealth Scholarship Commission in the United Kingdom (CSC) is responsible for managing Britain’s contribution to the CSFP.
+The Commonwealth Scholarship Commission in the United Kingdom (CSC) is responsible for managing the United Kingdom’s contribution to the CSFP.
+CSC awards over 800 scholarships and fellowships for postgraduate study and professional development to Commonwealth citizens each year.

-The CSC supports around 700 awards annually.
-Awards are funded by the Department for International Development, the Department for Business, Innovation and Skills and the Scottish Government, in conjunction with UK universities.
+Awards in the UK are funded by the Department for International Development, Department for Business, Energy and Industrial Strategy (BEIS) and the Department for Education (DFE), in conjunction with UK universities.
 The CSC also nominates UK citizens for scholarships to study in other Commonwealth countries under the CSFP.

-- Distance Learning Scholarships for developing country students to study UK Master’s degree courses while living in their own countries
+- Distance Learning Scholarships to study UK Master’s degree courses in your home country

 What financial support does the plan offer?